-The federal health care law known as the Affordable Care Act -- or Obamacare -- requires all Americans to have health insurance.
-If you currently don't have health insurance, you must get an exemption from the requirement to buy coverage, or wind up paying a tax penalty.
-The law says citizens, employers and government share the responsibility of keeping everyone covered, so the fee for going without insurance has been dubbed the "shared responsibility payment."
+The federal health care law known as the Affordable Care Act requires all Americans to have health insurance.
+For tax years before 2019, if you don't have health insurance, you must get an exemption from the requirement to buy coverage, or wind up paying a tax penalty.
+The law says citizens, employers and government share the responsibility of keeping everyone covered, so the penalty for going without insurance has been dubbed the "shared responsibility payment."

 - You can't find affordable insurance.
 The law defines affordable as a policy that costs no more than 8 percent of your income.

 - You have a gap in coverage for less than three months

 - You're a member of an Indian tribe recognized by the federal government

 - You take part in a health care sharing ministry.
 This is a religious-based group whose members pledge to pay one another's medical bills.